msradam/dream-meridian/DEVPOST.md

 - **Jangala Big Box**: Pi-based connectivity for Calais camp and Kakuma (Kenya); won 2019 Tech4Good Africa award

-DreamMeridian adds spatial intelligence to this proven hardware platform.
+DreamMeridian adds spatial intelligence to this proven hardware platform, with its current implementation on Raspberry Pi serving as a powerful proof-of-concept that can scale up to ARM Edge devices with more available compute or via clustered Pi devices.

 ### Full-Stack ARM Efficiency